 Attorney Feinstein said that the schools have taken a “big step in the right direction.”

 “Darien has hired some first rate people to deal with this issue, it is very impressive who’s been brought in,” Feinstein said.
 “These are pros.
 These are folks who know how to run special education programs that are appropriate, legal and cost effective.”

 However, Feinstein and some parents have said that many staff members appear to be want to “go back to the old way.”

-In the state’s second report, officials stated that 80% of the staff interviewed felt Osypuk did nothing wrong and felt supported her efforts.
+In the state’s second report, officials wrote that 80% of the staff interviewed felt Osypuk did nothing wrong and felt supported her efforts.
 The other 20% said Osypuk micromanaged them and that they felt disrespected by her.
 Some said they were directed by Osypuk to exit children from special education.

 The girl was being evaluated for services, and Darien essentially exited her from special education.

 “The kid had enormous needs,” Cassidy said.
 “They said, ‘We didn’t exit her, we said she’s not eligible for special education.’
 I said, ‘What’s the difference’?”